Logging in Envio HyperIndex

 Metrics, Debugging, and Troubleshooting

-LOG_STRATEGY="console-raw" # This logs directly to console in pino format.
+LOG_STRATEGY="console-raw" # Raw Pino format logs to console

 LOG_FILE="<path-to-log-file>"